briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 With additional constraints, this type of altruism is related to other types of altruism (e.g., traditionally used in the inclusive fitness theory literature).
 In response, to the reviewer’s comment on L172 / Eq 4 below, we have added to the Supplement a derivation of an expression for the expected absolute fitness for a genotype within a subpopulation of a certain genetic composition.
 Using this expression, we can connect our form of cooperation to multilevel altruism.
-The following is included in the Supplement:
+The following is included in the Supplementary Material:

 **TODO format this box**